 Q. What are the steps in the application process?

-A. First, ensure that two references, from either an employer or instructor, are mailed or e-mailed to Government Relations (GTinDC@gatech.edu) by the deadline.
+A. First, ensure that two references, from either an employer or instructor, are mailed or e-mailed to Federal Relations (GTinDC@gatech.edu) by the deadline.
 You are also required to submit the following by the deadline: your completed application, resume, and transcript (unofficial/electronic copy is fine).